TYPO3-Documentation/TYPO3CMS-Guide-Installation/Documentation/In-depth/TheInstallTool/Index.rst

 Here you can configure *all* installation options concerning your TYPO3 installation.
 We suggest you go through the whole list and read the description of the settings carefully at least once, so you get an impression of what you can configure.
-Normally you can, but you don't have to change anything here during installation as the steps before already took care of the most important settings.
+Normally you *can*, but you *don't have to* change anything here during installation, as the steps before already took care of the most important settings.

 .. _upgrade-wizard: